eventnetusa/eventnet/src/_posts/2017-07-26-exploring-versatility-of-event-trailers-part-1.md

       * From Pickle Bar to Campaign-Mobile

-      * Design was kept simple to ensure Yoplait’s important message was received by consumers
+      * Design was kept simple to ensure Yoplait’s important message was conveyed to consumers

       * iPads mounted across bar invited consumers to take the pledge and join Yoplait’s fight against breast cancer